elmtalab/propaganda-UI/README.md

 This project includes a Cloudflare Worker that schedules messages to be sent to the `propaganda` API at user-specified times.

+The repository also provides a simple Material&nbsp;UI React demo in `frontend/index.html`.
+Open that file in a browser to walk through a wizard for entering system metadata, group information and AI user details.
+The final step shows the JSON payload that can be posted to a backend of your choice.

 ## Usage

 1. Install dependencies